maruthiprithivi/clickhouse_warehouse_manual_scaling/README.md

-# ClickHouse Cloud Manual Scaling Service
+# ClickHouse Cloud Compute Group Scaling Service

+This is an example service designed to demonstrate how to set up an external mechanism for allowing users to scale specific compute groups within a ClickHouse Cloud Service.

+Currently, user access in ClickHouse Cloud is managed at the Service level.
+However, in scenarios where you have set up a ClickHouse Cloud Warehouse (Compute-Compute Separation) and need to grant users of individual compute groups the ability to manage their own scaling, this must be handled externally.

-This service provides an external controlled request routing system for manual scaling of ClickHouse Cloud services.
-It allows multiple users to initiate scaling requests through a secure FastAPI service that handles user verification, service confirmation, and request routing.
+This project provides a working implementation of such a mechanism.
+It ensures that multiple users can securely initiate scaling requests while maintaining proper authentication and authorization controls.

+## Key features:

+- Uses FastAPI to build secure API endpoints for user verification, service confirmation, and request routing.
+- Ensures controlled access to scaling operations while maintaining security best practices.
+- Demonstrates a practical approach to handling compute group scaling in ClickHouse Cloud.

+This repository serves as a reference implementation, enabling you to adapt and extend it according to your specific requirements.

 ![Architecture Diagram](docs/chc_manual_scaling.jpg)

-## Features

-- User verification and authentication
-- Service confirmation before scaling
-- Request routing to specific compute groups
-- FastAPI-based REST endpoints
-- Secure configuration management
-- Comprehensive request validation

-## System Architecture

-The system consists of three main components:

-1. **Manual Scaling Initiators**: End users who initiate scaling requests
-2. **User Environment**: Contains the Scaling Service (FastAPI) that handles:
-   - User Verification
-   - Service Confirmation
-   - Request Routing
-3. **ClickHouse Cloud**: The target environment with multiple compute groups

 ## Prerequisites

 - Python 3.13 or higher
+- Access to ClickHouse Cloud services
+- IP Access List enabled on the ClickHouse Cloud services
 - ClickHouse Cloud API credentials
-- Access to ClickHouse Cloud services
 - UV package manager (`pip install uv`)

 ## Installation